 JFK is one of the worlds busiest commercial airports.
 With just under 60 million passengers and over 70 airlines, it’s no slouch.
 However, you may not have been aware of its new hotel.

 On my last trip to JFK in 2016, the hotel sadly didn’t exist.
-However, I was in awe at the selection of luxury shops, good eats and utter feeling of destination.
-In my mind, JFK is the only way to travel to the big apple however I don’t think Newark would agree.
+However, I was in awe at the selection of luxury shops, good eats and utter feeling of the destination.
+In the minds of most, JFK is the only way to travel to the big apple.
+However, I don’t think Newark would agree.